looshlee/openj9/doc/compiler/runtime/MetadataReclamation.md

 * If it fails, it reuses the existing *J9JITExceptionTable* and does nothing else.
 * If it succeeds, it:
-  1. `memcpy`s the non-variable lenth section from the existing *J9JITExceptionTable*
+  1. `memcpy`s the non-variable length section from the existing *J9JITExceptionTable*
   2. Updates the various `prevMethod` and `nextMethod` pointers
   3. Sets the following fields to `NULL`: